-On behalf of the Department of Emergency Medicine at the University of North Carolina at Chapel Hill we would like to invite you to get to know us better and welcome you to the field of EM.
-We are honored your search has brought you here.
-We are proud of our program and are equally excited about what each year brings.
+On behalf of the University of North Carolina Department of Emergency Medicine, we welcome you to the field of Emergency Medicine.
+We are honored and excited that your search for the perfect residency program brought you here!
+We are proud of our program and excited about what this year will bring.

-UNC EM residency was founded in 1996 by Dr. Tintinalli and offers the perfect blend of tertiary care academic training at UNC Hospitals in Chapel Hill, as well as a state-of-the-art private community setting at WakeMed Health and Hospitals in Raleigh.
+The UNC EM residency was founded in 1996 by Dr. Judith Tintinalli (yes, the one who wrote the book).
+We offer the ideal blend of academic training at UNC Hospitals in Chapel Hill as well as a state-of-the-art private community setting at WakeMed Health and Hospitals in Raleigh.
 Both facilities are Level One Trauma Centers and attract exceptional educators across all fields.
-This combination of academic and community exposure as well as regular experiences at smaller affiliated hospitals provides a unique experience that prepares our residents for practice in any setting.
-An integrated pediatric experience through the WakeMed Children’s ED exposes our residents to high acuity across all seasons led by an impressive, veteran faculty with a commitment to teaching.
+This combination of academic and community exposure – as well as regular experiences at smaller affiliated hospitals – provides a unique experience that prepares our residents for practice in any setting.
+An integrated longitudinal pediatric experience at the WakeMed Children’s ED exposes our residents to high acuity across all seasons led by a veteran faculty with a commitment to teaching.

-Much in the vein of EM, we work hard and play hard in a state that has everything you could imagine from the beautiful and historic Outer Banks to one of the most majestic stretches of the Appalachian Trail.
-Family is important to us and we regularly have resident families at our events, academic or otherwise.
-This culminates in our yearly beach retreat where we review the residency, make resident driven changes and enjoy each other’s company.
+Apart from work, we love to get outside in a state that has everything you could imagine from the beautiful and historic Outer Banks to majestic stretches of the Appalachian Trail in the Blue Ridge Mountains.
+Family is important to us and we regularly have resident families at our events, academic and otherwise.
+This culminates in our yearly beach retreat where we review the residency, make resident-driven changes, and enjoy each other’s company.

-We are excited for all of you as you begin the next step of your careers.
-We look forward to meeting you in person and hope you fall in love with this place as quickly as we did on our interview days.
-Take advantage of the information on our website, get to know our family and we hope that we will be the right fit for you!
+We are excited for you as you begin the next step of your career.
+We look forward to meeting you in person and hope you fall in love with this place as quickly as we did on our interview days (even if it is virtual).
+Take advantage of the information on our website, reach out to any of the current residents, and get to know our family.
+We hope we will be the right fit for you!